PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 where a data offer for an asset of type cx-taxo:CCMAPI **MUST** be available for the Certificate Consumer.

 >**Push header `senderFeedbackUrl` explanation**:
->This information is intended as a temporary solution to support the unique identification of multiple status endpoints across multiple EDCs belonging to one legal entity.
+>This information is intended as a temporary solution to support the unique identification of multiple endpoints across multiple EDCs belonging to one legal entity.
 >The typical way to implement such differentiation in the Catena-X data space would be to provide additional, distinguishing attributes to the EDC assets to enable an automated search mechanism via the EDC discovery service and EDC catalogs.
 >Since the current changes are implemented as a non-breaking standard patch, the senderFeedbackUrl remains an intermediate solution.
 >A future change is required in that regard, especially when considering the deprecation of the v1 DSP endpoint in favor of an upcoming EDC `.well-known` endpoint that supports multiple DSP versions.